daixba/autogen-ext-bedrock/README.md

 # AutoGen Extension for Amazon Bedrock (experimental)

-An quick experimental implementation of AutoGen Model extension for Amazon Bedrock models.
-Feel free to clone it and customize yourself.
+A quick implementation of AutoGen Model extension for Amazon Bedrock models.
+It's expected it may not work well in some cases, you may retry with a different model but that doesn't work everytime.

+Feel free to clone it and customize it yourself.

 ## Installation

 ```bash
 pip install git+https://github.com/daixba/autogen-ext-bedrock.git
 ```

+Or you can clone it to your local and then run `pip install -e .`.

 ## Quick Start